Interventional Radiology Integrated Residency

 Daily clinical training is complemented with an extensive array of conferences.
-During the PGY 2-4 years, the IR/DR residents participate in the DR lecture series at 7:45 AM and 12:30 PM daily.
+During the PGY 2-4 years, residents participate in the DR lecture series at 7:45 am and 12:30 pm daily.
 These lectures cover the entire complement of diagnostic radiology.
-Interventional radiology conferences for PGY 5-6 residents are held on Monday and Friday mornings at 7 AM and include didactic lectures, journal club presentations, case conferences, and M&M conferences.
+Interventional radiology conferences for PGY 5-6 residents are held on Monday and Friday mornings at 7:00 am and include didactic lectures, journal club presentations, case conferences, and M&M conferences.
 The Monday conferences take advantage of the faculty from Columbia University, Cornell University, and Memorial Sloan Kettering Cancer Center.
 All residents attend interdisciplinary (extra-departmental) conferences, which help to ensure a continuously diverse experience, encourage reading on a wide variety of topics, and provide a rich environment for integration of knowledge and greater insight into disease management.
 The experience also helps the residents to understand and model the role of the interventional radiologist and diagnostic radiologist as expert consultants to other physicians and key members of multidisciplinary care teams.

 All residents attend the AIRP, the American Institute for Radiologic Pathology (formerly known as the AFIP).